-The morning was of a lovely, limpid gold colour.
+The morning was of a lovely limpid gold colour.
 Veils of shadow seemed to be drifting away on the north and the south.
 Clara stood shrinking slightly from the touch of the wind, twisting her hair.
-The seagrass rose behind the white stripped woman.
+The sea-grass rose behind the white stripped woman.
 She glanced at the sea, then looked at him.
 He was watching her with dark eyes which she loved and could not understand.
-She gathered her breasts between her arms, cringing, laughing:
+She hugged her breasts between her arms, cringing, laughing:

-"OO, it will be so cold!" she said.
+"Oo, it will be so cold!" she said.

-He bent forward and kissed the two white, glistening globes she cradled.
+He bent forward and kissed her, held her suddenly close, and kissed her again.
 She stood waiting.
 He looked into her eyes, then away at the pale sands.

-"Go then!" he said quietly.
+"Go, then!" he said quietly.